danthegoodman1/CitizenStats/README.md

 ## Contributing

+If you'd like to suggest a feature, please open an issue in this repo with the `Feature Request` template.
+The more info you provide, the better!

 Contributions are open and welcome!
 But please open an issue so we can discuss first, as we won't accept unplanned contributions.